lewallep/assignment1/bio.md

 My favorite program so far was the Traveling Salesman Problem.
 It was the first "real" problem solved which I was a part of.
 It was also very fun to work on a problem which had multiple versions each improving on the previous.

+This is the last step in my assignment 1 submission.
+This is the entry in the alternate-bio branch.